 “I enjoy working with a great group of veterinarians, registered veterinary technicians, receptionists, veterinary assistants and animal care assistants,” he says of his work with us.
 “Every member of our team works together to do their best to improve the quality of life of our patients.”

-At home, he has a Basset/Yorkie mix named Peanut.
+At home, he has a Terrier mix named Dash.
 Mitch’s interests include golf, University of Missouri football and basketball, reading, and spending time with his two kids that are very active in basketball and school activities.

 Kelly Klim says that the title “Receptionist” doesn’t come close to summing up all that she does in a day and has done since joining the Raytown-Gregory Animal Health Center’s staff in August of 1992.